Taiwan president says drills show China is threat to whole region

 "China's existence is indeed aggressive and will bring a definite threat."

 China has never renounced the use of force to bring Taiwan under its control.
-Most people in democratic Taiwan have shown no interest in being run by China.
+Most people in democratic Taiwan has shown no interest in being run by China.